 - Compare numbers to find value.
 Shop spread and juice numbers at different sportsbooks.
 One sportsbook may have a better spread.
 Another may charge less juice.

-- Shop lines to avoid ties when spread is a key number.
+- Shop lines to avoid ties when the spread is a key number.
 See NFL and NBA key numbers below.
 Ties unnecessarily lockup bankroll.

 Example: Suppose Book 1 has an NFL underdog +7 -108.
 Book 2 has the same underdog +7.5 -110.
 Book 2’s bet is more expensive but less likely to tie.
 It’s a better opportunity.